flaviotvrs/elk-stack/README.md

   4- Enter on the cloned folder and run:

-  sudo docker-componse up --build -d
+  sudo docker-compose up --build -d

 Done.